The Ethics of Presence in Tension

 Some conditions cannot be solved: mortality, repetition, uncertainty, contradiction.
 Trying to escape these is looking for an exit that does not exist.

 But many situations can change: a harmful job, a dangerous place, a fixable conflict.
 These are real exits.
-By refusing imaginary exits, real ones are easier to recognise.
+By refusing imaginary exits, real ones become easier to recognise.
 This is not surrender; it is the refusal to waste life on illusions.

 Orientation: Plan or Contact